Fire and rescue services

 Full travel advice: Local contacts

+Do not travel from Slovakia to Ukraine.
 The Russian invasion of Ukraine is ongoing.
 Heavy fighting is occurring in parts of eastern and southern Ukraine.
-Missile strikes and attacks are ongoing in some locations across the country, including in major cities.
 The security situation continues to be volatile.
-Do not travel from Slovakia to Ukraine.
-There's a risk to life.
+Take care while travelling in the regions bordering Ukraine.

 Terrorism is a threat worldwide.